melisasvr/Virtual-Personal-Assistant/README.md

 ## Notes
 - The assistant checks for reminders every minute in the background.
-- All data is stored locally—no internet required.
+- All data is stored locally; no internetis  required.
 - Time format should match your system’s 12-hour clock (e.g., "3 PM", "10:45 AM")